Freelance Counsellor & Psychotherapist (MBACP)

 If you are in an immediate mental health crisis, for example if you feel you are about to harm yourself or others, then I'm afraid my service is not right for you.
 Instead, I urge you to get help via this page.

-Also, in extremely rare cases, it's not possible to proceed due to a conflict of interest.
-For example, I would not be able to help a client that is personally known to me.
+Also, in extremely rare cases, it is not possible to proceed due to a conflict of interest.
+For example, I would not be able to help a prospective client that is already personally known to me.
 In these situations, I may be able to provide a referral to another practitioner.
 We can establish whether there are any conflicts of interest during a free no-obligation pre-assessment session as detailed here.

 Otherwise, I will (and already do) work with people of different locations, ages, faiths, genders, etc.